Đỗ Mười: Domestic policy

 At the 7th National Congress, Nguyễn Văn Linh stepped down as General Secretary because of poor health. Đỗ Mười was appointed the party's General Secretary at the 1st plenum of the 7th Congress. Đỗ Mười became the de facto leader of the conservatives; party officials, ideologues and supporters of state-owned domination of the economy supported his tenure.
 In the meantime, Võ Văn Kiệt, the premier, became the head of the reformist faction, while Lê Đức Anh as president, represented the military faction.

 The split in executive power led to the writing of the 1992 Constitution.
 The constitution reduced the General Secretary's powers and while the constitution referred to him as the party's leader, he had no executive or legislative powers.
 However, Article 4 enshrines the role of the Communist Party as "the leading force in the State and society", giving the general secretary authority on the overall direction of policy.
 The 1992 Constitution led to the disappearance of party strongmen such as Lê Duẩn.
 In the words of Đỗ Mười; "In the leadership over the building of the state apparatus and appointment of state officials, the party sets forth views, principles and guiding orientations related to the organization of the state apparatus; it considers and makes suggestions about the points raised by the state, which is [then] left to make decisions."

 At the 7th Congress, the majority of Politburo seats were filled by conservatives.
 Together with the emerging military/security group in the Politburo and the Central Committee, the new party leadership was more focused on security and stability than its predecessor.
 In 1994, four new members were appointed to the Politburo, all of whom opposed radical reform.
 Despite conservative maneuvering, the economic reforms proved highly successful and economic growth between the 7th and 8th Party Congresses averaged 8 percent.
 This growth rate was not sustainable in the long run without more reforms.
 However, the conservatives believed this would lead to instability and possibly even threaten the Party's hold on power.
 The reformers supported change, believing that faster growth would better enhance security.
-However, with the Asian financial crisis of the late-1990s, growth plummeted to 2 percent.
+However, during the 1997 Asian financial crisis, growth plummeted to 2%.